autowarefoundation/autoware_core_universe_prototype/docker/README.md

 ### Prebuilt image

-This image is for quickly testing Autoware's feature.
-Please note that it is not designed to deploy on real vehicles.
+Please note that the prebuilt Autoware Docker image is not designed for deployment on a real vehicle!

-You can use this image as below.
+To use the prebuilt image, run the following command:

 ```bash
 docker run --rm -it ghcr.io/autowarefoundation/autoware-universe:latest-prebuilt
 ```

-If you use `rocker`:
+To use the prebuilt image with `rocker`:

 ```bash
 rocker --nvidia --x11 --user --volume {path_to_your_workspace} -- ghcr.io/autowarefoundation/autoware-universe:latest-prebuilt
 ```

-If you use some map data and log data, add `--volume` options as below or use `--home` option and place the data under your home directory.
+If you intend to use pre-existing data such as maps or Rosbags, either modify the `--volume` options shown below or alternatively replace them with the `--home` option and place the required data under your home directory.

 ```bash
 rocker --nvidia --x11 --user --volume {path_to_your_workspace} --volume {path_to_your_map_data} --volume {path_to_your_log_data} -- ghcr.io/autowarefoundation/autoware-universe:latest-prebuilt